paigeyeung/exoplanetresearchworkshop/index.md

 # Signups Open

 Signups are open for the next iteration of the Exoplanet Research Workshop!
-If you're a pre-college student interested in contributing to exoplanet research as part of [NASA's Exoplanet Watch](https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/){:target="_blank"} and possibly writing a paper on your findings, sign up at the link below.
+If you're a pre-college student or early undergraduate interested in contributing to exoplanet research as part of [NASA's Exoplanet Watch](https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/){:target="_blank"} and possibly writing a paper on your findings, sign up at the link below, and we will get in touch with you soon.

 [Sign Up](https://forms.gle/kpLY8XEyMteNnsPg8){: .button target="_blank"}